 ))

-3. Save the query and run the report.
-Now when we choose South America and search for countries that contain the keyword ‘GU’ in their name, we get the desired result.
+• Save the query and run the report.
+We get the desired result when we choose South America and search for countries with the keyword ‘GU’ in their name.

 Limitations

-In Paginated Reports, we can’t filter a parameter’s value based on another parameter that is positioned below it.
-For example, in the picture below, the parameter the Country is below the Continent, so we can’t filter Continent based on Country.
+In Paginated Reports, we can’t filter a parameter’s value based on another parameter positioned below it.
+For example, in the picture below, the Country parameter is below the Continent, so we can’t filter Continent based on Country.

 Paginated Reports don’t support circular dependency between parameters.
-What this means is that we can either filter Parameter A based on Parameter B, or we can filter Parameter B based on the value of Parameter A, but we can’t support both in a single report.
+This means that we can either filter Parameter A based on Parameter B, or we can filter Parameter B based on the value of Parameter A, but we can’t support both in a single report.

 Conclusion

 In this blog, we took an example of geographical data to explain how we can cater to cascading parameters in Paginated Reports that source data from Power BI datasets.
 We used DAX to slice and dice the data along the hierarchy.
-We filtered a drop-down list of countries in three different ways: Based on a text in a text-field; a result of a drop-down list of continents; and combining both the text-field and the continent drop-down list.
-In the end, we mentioned some limitations that go around with the parameters in SSRS.
+We filtered a drop-down list of countries in three different ways: Based on a text in a text field, a result of a drop-down list of continents, and combining both the text field and the continent drop-down list.
+In the end, we mentioned some limitations that go around with the cascading parameters in SSRS.
 Hopefully, this article will help you solve any problems related to the cascading parameters.

 Happy cascading!